MatthewRLeonard/matthewleonard.ml/content/about.md

 title: About
 ---

 I am Matthew Leonard, a Master of Data Science student at the University of Newcastle.
 I am especially enthusiastic about R and and RStudio.
-One night, late, deep in code, I thought to myself "I love this stuff.
+One night, late, deep in code, I thought to myself, "I love this stuff.
 This is all I wanna do."
 Hence the phrase/title, "Just Wanna [RStats](https://twitter.com/hashtag/rstats)".

-I am always coding, always learning.
+I am always coding, always reading, always learning.
 I like wrangling, analysing and modelling data, but of late have taken a particular interest in visualising data / data graphics.
 For instance, the design of tables and graphs as well the development and layout of dashboards and web apps.

 I made this website to: